stooj/stooj-dot-org/drafts/24-create_directory_for_flameshot.md

 My hunch is that the command only runs when *activating* a generation, and if the configuration isn't changing (I'm changing between A and B, but they were generated a few commits ago now) nix is just switching between them, not _activating_ them?
 It's a hunch.

 Wait.
 It's back.
 What did I do?
 I have a `/home/stooj/pictures/screenshots` directory.
+Hmm...

-I'm going to say that my "hunch" was correct and move on, maybe that'll bite me somewhere down the road.
+I'm going to say that my "hunch" was correct and move on with my life.
+Maybe that'll bite me somewhere down the road, but that's a future-stoo problem.

 ```bash
 cd ~/code/nix/nix-config